 Explore the development of new forms of writing which focus on the darker alternative or hidden aspects of Victorian society, such as the new woman, the homosexual man, the foreigner, and the poor, in the context of degeneration theory.

 Speaking Pictures: Literature and the Visual Arts

 You will explore the relationship between literature and the visual arts from the Renaissance to the present.
-You'll examine a wide range of literary texts alongside paintings, works of art criticism, and recent critical and theoretical writings.
+You'll examine a wide range of literary texts alongside paintings, works of art criticism and theoretical writings.